oryon-dominik/journal/tutorials/windows/2-how-to-windows-dotfiles.md

 I don't recommend using anything below this line, it's deprecated and I don't know if it works anymore.
 I'll keep it here for reference for now.
 It might also be helpful to understand how a more granular installation works.

+Now it is the time to customize your `$env:DOTFILES/.env` if you want to change things.

+You are ready to install everything from the dotfiles repository now.

 ```powershell